demisto/content-docs/docs/contributing/marketplace.md

 1. The contribution mode selection dropdown will only appear if content items that were part of your contribution were detected as originating from existing sources (for example, you created a new automation in the UI by clicking "Duplicate Automation").

-1. When updating an existing pack, the pack options are determined and populated by the content items included in your contribution.
-For example, if you were to duplicate the `AbuseIPDB` integration and save the duplicate with your changes as `AbuseIPDB_copy`. **Note**: the default name applied to duplicated content appends `_copy` to the original name.
-This is important because it indicates to us that this most likely contains a modification to existing content.
-In our example, the pack to which the `AbuseIPDB` integration belongs, `AbuseIPDB`, will appear as an option in the dropdown for updating content.

 ## Known Limitations

 1. Updating JavaScript integrations/scripts in an existing pack is not supported.